storacha/specs/w3-ipni.md

 ]}]}
 ```

-web3.storage publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to a bucket as an `Advertisement`, addressed by it's CID.
+[web3.storage] publishes the blocks it can provide by encoding a batch of multihashes as an IPLD object and writing it to a bucket as an `Advertisement`, addressed by it's CID.

-An `Advertisement` includes `Provider` info which claims that a the batch of multihashes are available via bitswap or HTTP, and are signed by the provider PeerID private key; Each advert is a claim that this peer will provide that batch of multihashes.
+An `Advertisement` includes `Provider` info which claims that the batch of multihashes are available via bitswap or HTTP, and are signed by the providers PeerID private key; Each advert is a claim that this peer will provide that batch of multihashes.

 Advertisements also include a CID link to any previous ones from the same provider forming a hash linked list.

-The latest `head` CID of the ad list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.
+The latest `head` CID of the advert list can be broadcast over [gossipsub], to be replicated and indexed by all listeners, or sent via HTTP to specific IPNI servers as a notification to pull and index the latest ads from you at their earliest convenience.

 The advert `ContextID` allows providers to specify a custom grouping key for multiple adverts.
 You can update or remove multiple adverts by specifying the same `ContextID`.
 The value is an opaque byte array as far as IPNI is concerned, and is provided in the query response.

 A `Metadata` field is also available for provider specific retrieval hints, that a user should send to the provider when making a request for the block, but the mechanism here is unclear _(HTTP headers? bitswap?)_.

-Regardless, it is space for provider specified bytes which we can use as to include the portable cryptographic proof that an end-user made the original claim that a set of blocks are included in a CAR and that as a large provider we have alerted IPNI on their behalf.
+Regardless, it is a field we can use to include the portable cryptographic proof of the content-claim that an end-user made that a set of blocks are included in a CAR.
+The provider has to sign the IPNI advert with the peerID key that should be used to secure the libp2p connection when retrieving the block.
+For upload services like web3.storage,

 ### How web3.storage integrates IPNI today